Turningl/MGT/README.md

 ## Dataset

 We have prepared the relevant processed datasets, which can be used directly for your convenience.
-Please download the pre-training, fine-tuning, and transfer datasets used in the paper [here](https://doi.org/10.5281/zenodo.15473642).
+Please download the pre-training, fine-tuning, and transfer datasets used in the paper[here](https://doi.org/10.5281/zenodo.15473642).

 Once you have successfully downloaded the datasets, please follow these steps for organization: